Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Single spin-dynamics: Analytical results

 \subsection{Initial state: Ground state of the initial Hamiltonian}

 In this section, we analyze the dynamics starting from the ground state of the initial Hamiltonian [equation~(\ref{eq:Hamiltonian_gen}) or equation~(\ref{eq:HR}) with $\Omega=0$].
-A finite $B_\perp$ mixes different $m_j$ sub-levels.
-For small values of $B_\perp$, the ground state has its majority population in $|m_j=-J\rangle$, giving dynamics similar to that of the initial stretched state discussed earlier.
-As $B_\perp$ increases, we can expect a different and non-trivial population dynamics among the magnetic sub-levels, $\{|m_j\rangle\}$.
-Note that the initial magnetic field lies in the $xz$-plane, making an angle $\phi_0 = \tan^{-1} (B_{\perp}/B_z) = \tan^{-1} (\omega_\perp/\omega_z)$ with the $z$-axis.
-The initial state for the dynamics can be prepared by adiabatically switching on the field along the $x$-axis while keeping the field along the $z$-axis all the time.
-The initial state can be written as $\ket{\psi_0} = e^{-i\phi_0 \hat{J}_y} \ket{m_j = -J}$, where $\hat J_y$ is the $y$-component of the angular momentum operator.
-Here, the dynamics is again better studied using the picture of the $2J$ non-interacting spin-1/2 particles.
-The corresponding initial state is obtained by rotating each of the $2J$ spin-1/2 states (initially pointing down) by $\phi_0$ about the $\hat{y}$-axis and is given by $\ket{\psi_0}_i = - \sin (\phi_0/2) \ket{\uparrow}_i + \cos (\phi_0/2) \ket{\downarrow}_i$.
-From that, we construct the initial state of the whole system, $\ket{\Psi'(t=0)}$, by simply taking the tensor product of the individual ones.
-In the end, one obtains the survival probability of the initial state as (details regarding the calculations of $S(t)$ can be found in \ref{app:survival_probability_gen})
+For small values of $B_\perp$, the ground state has its majority population in $|m_j=-J\rangle$, which would then give dynamics similar to that of the initial stretched state discussed earlier.
+As $B_\perp$ increases, mixing between different $m_j$ sublevels of the ground state becomes significant.
+In that case, we can expect a different and non-trivial population dynamics among the magnetic sublevels, $\{|m_j\rangle\}$.
+The initial magnetic field lies in the $xz$-plane, making an angle $\phi_0 = \tan^{-1} (B_{\perp}/B_z) = \tan^{-1} (\omega_\perp/\omega_z)$ with the $z$-axis.

+{\em Adiabatic preparation.---} The ground state of the initial Hamiltonian can be prepared by adiabatically switching on the field along the $x$-axis while keeping $B_z$ fixed.
+In figure~\ref{fig:adiabatic_ramp}, we provide examples for $J=1$ and $J=2$.
+Particularly, we show the overlap of the time-evolved state $|\psi(t)\rangle$ with the instantaneous ground state $|\psi_{{\rm GS}}\rangle$ under the linear quench of $B_\perp$ with a rate, $v$, from $B_\perp=0$ to $B_\perp=2B_z$.
+The adiabatic condition can be obtained as $ Jv \ll \omega_z B_z$, which requires the product of $v$ and the coupling matrix elements to be much smaller than the energy gaps.
+Thus, the larger the value of $J$ and for fixed magnetic field strengths, the slower the quench must be to maintain the adiabatic dynamics, as also demonstrated in figure~\ref{fig:adiabatic_ramp}.